 In line with having a variable basis, computational models of development are not always expected to work.
-This is not to say that a model should produce gibberish or nonsensical results, but that the failure of a model to maintain some typically developing structure is possibly useful.
-One of the most fruitful uses of computational modeling developmental psychology is in the analysis of developmental pathology or atypical development.
+This is not to say that a model should produce gibberish or nonsensical results, but that the failure of a model to maintain some typically developing structure is useful.
+One of the most fruitful uses of computational modeling in developmental psychology is in the analysis of developmental pathology or atypical development.
 This is why apparent failures in a computational model of a developmental system should neither be ignored nor swept under the rug: an apparent failure signals either a true flaw in the model, which must be addressed, or a possible mechanism for arrested or abnormal development.
-Likewise, this is why the parameters on which a computational model of development is built should varied, and why the systems should be stressed.
+Similarly, it is a failure of the model when the model succeeds where humans would fail (for example a module for tracking the development of face recognition through adolescence should exhibit well-known visual-system peculiarities, such as decreased ability to recognize inverted faces).
+For these reasons, the parameters on which a computational model of development is built should be varied, the systems involved should be stressed, and the failures of the models should be carefully examined.